-Gabi is 10 years old and in the 5th grade.
-She has 3 sisters and is a very active little girl.
+Gabi is currently 13 years old and in the 8th grade.
+She has 3 sisters and is a very active girl.
 Her favorite hobbies include dancing, reading and hanging out with friends.
 Her story begins with a miracle and we pray that it will end with a cure.

 In early January 2011, 9 year old Gabi went ice skating with friends.
 She fell and landed on her right knee.
 After 3 weeks of pain with little improvement, she went to the doctor.
 X-rays were taken and nothing was found.
 After 3 more weeks, swelling was noticeable and she was still experiencing pain.
 We went back to the doctor where repeat x-rays were taken.
 Doctors found what looked to be a stress fracture.
 She was put on crutches and scheduled for an MRI.

 March 10th, 2011 was the date for her MRI and a date that changed our lives forever.
 The radiologist informed physician that Gabi's MRI results showed what looked to be osteosarcoma-cancer.

 When we were told this news, it was shocking, heartbreaking, scary, unnerving and so many other emotions- all at the same time.
 We knew nothing of her prognosis, what it meant for Gabi or if the cancer had spread.